deriv-com/flutter-chart/README.md

 ### ChartController

-Can be provided and passed to the chart and control the scrolling programmatically.
+A controller that can be provided to the chart to programmatically control scrolling and scaling behavior.

 ```dart
 final ChartController _controller = ChartController();